-The option would negatively impact on any pupil, member of staff or visitor to our schools who may suffer from conditions that result in them having a suppressed immune system.
+The option would negatively impact on any member of staff, third party member of staff or visitor to our public buildings who may suffer from conditions that result in them having a suppressed immune system.

 The Cleaning service staff group are predominantly female.